Blog Home > Where to Inject Mounjaro - Safe Administration Guide

 When to Contact Healthcare Provider

-If you have severe side effects or signs of an allergic reaction, call your healthcare provider right away17.
+If you have severe side effects or signs of an allergic reaction, call your healthcare provider right away.
 Also, if you have any questions or concerns about injecting Mounjaro, reach out to your healthcare team for help.

 By following these safety tips for safe mounjaro self-injection and mounjaro injection technique, you can have a smooth and successful treatment experience with Mounjaro.